RKartik9/SneakersHub-Blog/README.md

 npm install
 ```

-4 Set up environment variables by creating a .env file in the backend directory:
+4. Set up environment variables by creating a .env file in the backend directory.

-5. Start the server
+5. #Start the server
 ```bash
 npm start
 ```